Web Scraping With jQuery: A Complete Tutorial

 npm install

-Then, launch the jQuery web spider with:
+Now, launch the spider with:

 npm run start